-Operating time from restart → 🖺 257 Operating time → 🖺 257
+Operating time from restart → 🗎 258 Operating time → 🗎 258

-Parameter Prerequisite Description User interface Actual diagnostics A diagnostic event has occurred.
-Shows the current occured diagnostic event along with its diagnostic information.
+Parameter Prerequisite Description User interface Actual diagnostics ctual diagnostics A diagnostic event has occurred.
 Symbol for diagnostic behavior, diagnostic code and short message.
 If two or more messages occur simultaneously, the message with the highest priority is shown on the display.
 Previous diagnostics Two diagnostic events have already occurred.
 Shows the diagnostic event that occurred prior to the current diagnostic event along with its diagnostic information.
 Symbol for diagnostic behavior, diagnostic code and short message.
 Operating time from restart - Shows the time the device has been in operation since the last device restart.
 Days (d), hours (h), minutes (m) and seconds (s) Operating time - Indicates how long the device has been in operation.
 Days (d), hours (h), minutes (m) and seconds (s)